-In every divorce case with children custody is always the most important issue facing either party.
-So many factors come into to play when addressing custody of the child[ren] that it is imperative that you take the time and effort to sit down and discuss every facet of the case with an experienced and knowledgeable attorney.
+In every divorce case with children custody or guardianship is always the most important issue facing either party.
+So many factors come into to play when addressing custody or guardianship of the child[ren] that it is imperative that you take the time and effort to sit down and discuss every facet of the case with an experienced and knowledgeable attorney.

 In recent years the State of Tennessee has moved towards a more centrist approach to custody and visitation of the child[ren].
 Court's now are instructed to devise a custodial arrangement where both father and mother enjoy the maximum parenting time possible in the situation.
 These decisions are extremely factually dependent.
 The court's must address what is the best interest of the child[ren] and then balance a number of factors to reach their final decision.
 The factors the court must consider are found at T.C.A.
 36-6-106 and include: